microsoft/spektate/blog.md

 ## GitOps

-One of the big shifts with the introduction of Kubernetes to the world has been the move towards expressing infrastruction as YAML configuration, and a declarative model.
+One of the big shifts with the introduction of Kubernetes has been the move towards expressing infrastruction as YAML using a declarative model.
 The declarative-ness of Kubernetes makes it an excellent candidate for introducing the concept of GitOps.

 GitOps is a method that helps with application delivery by using Git as a single source of truth and declarative infrastructure, such as Kubernetes.
 The idea behind GitOps is that engineers are already well versed in Git and can define the state of their application and infrastructure in a git repository, and the application running on Kubernetes is synced to a repository with the help of a tool such as [Flux](https://www.weave.works/oss/flux/), which enables enables continuous delivery of container images.

 GitOps has become increasingly popular with teams running large scale Kubernetes deployments due to its declarative nature, which works perfectly with Git.
-A git repository holds the Kubernetes resource manifests necessary for the cluster, and Flux constantly polls the repository to apply any new changes.
+A git repository holds the Kubernetes resource manifests necessary for the cluster, and Flux constantly polls the repository to apply new changes.
 This method allows for easy disaster recovery with the help of reverting commits, and the audit trail it creates comes with it.
 Everything that comes out of the box with a git repository, such as security, history, branching is an added benefit to the GitOps approach.

 ![](./images/gitops.png)

-This diagram explains a simplest GitOps scenario - a developer makes a code change to their source repo.
+This diagram explains a simple GitOps scenario - a developer makes a code change to their source repo.
 The continuous integration pipeline runs to build a container for the application and publishes the new version in their docker registry.
 A cluster is deployed for this application that has flux installed on it, which is able to pull the latest docker image and apply the change to the cluster.
-The developer, can now navigate to the URL and see their changes in action.
+The developer can now navigate to the URL and see their changes in action.

 ## Trivia app